 Greenacres is a medium-sized city located in the state of Florida.
 With a population of 41,084 people and 14 constituent neighborhoods, Greenacres is the 76th largest community in Florida.

-Greenacres is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Greenacres is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Greenacres is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Greenacres who work in office and administrative support (15.88%), sales jobs (11.73%), and management occupations (7.11%).
+There are especially a lot of people living in Greenacres who work in office and administrative support (14.38%), sales jobs (11.06%), and maintenance occupations (8.14%).

 The most common language spoken in Greenacres is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and French Creole.